dexmac221/MuseMeditation/README.md

 ---

-**🎉 You now have a complete, professional-grade EEG brain monitoring system!**
+**🎉 You now have a complete EEG brain monitoring system for educational and research use!**
 **Ready for meditation training, research applications, and educational demonstrations.**

+> ⚠️ **USE AT YOUR OWN RISK**: This is experimental software for educational purposes.
+Not intended for medical use or clinical diagnosis.
+Users assume full responsibility for any consequences of use.

 **⭐ If this project helps you, please consider giving it a star on GitHub! ⭐**